mikegcoleman/docker101-linux/part-3/README.md

 We've successfully deployed our application.
 One thing to note is that we did not have to tell Swarm to put the database on the Windows node or the Java webserver on the Linux node.
 It was able to sort that out by itself.

 Another key point is that our application code knows nothing about our networking code.
-The only think it knows is that the database hostname is going to be `database`.
+The only thing it knows is that the database hostname is going to be `database`.
 So in our application code database connection string looks like this;

 ```
 jdbc:sqlserver://database;user=MyUserName;password=*****;